Actindo-AG/Documentation/DatabaseAndReporting/Integration/03_ManageInfluxDBTimeSeries.md

     ![Create InfluxDB time series](../../Assets/Screenshots/DatabaseAndReporting/ManagedQueries/InfluxDBTimeSeries/CreateInfluxDBTimeSeries.png "[Create InfluxDB time series]")

-2. Enter a description for the InfluxDB time series in the *Title* field.
+2. Enter a descriptive name for the InfluxDB time series in the *Title* field.

 3. Enter a valid cron expression in the *Cronline* field to specify the time interval in which data are to be written to the InfluxDB.
 If you need help creating  a cron expression, you can check a cron expression editor, such as [Crontab guru](https://crontab.guru/).
     > [Info] Note that each execution puts a certain amount of load on the database.
 Therefore, it is recommended to execute the query only as often as necessary.
 As a rule of thumb consider: The more complex the query, the less often the execution.